Deltares/Veiligheidsrendement/docs/CONTRIBUTING.md

 Although in Python 'private' and 'public' is a vague definition, we often use the underscore symbol `_` to refer to objects that are not meant to be used outside the context where they were defined.
 For instance:

 - We underscore method's names when they are not meant to be used outisde their container class.
-- In addition, we underscore the variables defined within a method to (visually) differenciate them from the input arguments (parameters):
+- In addition, we suggest to underscore the variables defined within a method to (visually) differenciate them from the input arguments (parameters):
     ```python
     def example_method(param_a: float, param_b: float) -> float:
-        _sum = param_a + param_b
+        _sumat = param_a + param_b
-        return _sum
+        return _sumat
     ```

 ### Module (file) content